cosmos/cosmos-sdk/docs/spec/governance/transactions.md

                 (CurrentBlock > proposal.VotingStartBlock + initProcedure.VotingPeriod) OR
                 (proposal.VotingStartBlock < lastBondingBlock(sender, txGovVote.ValidatorPubKey) OR
                 (proposal.VotingStartBlock < lastUnbondingBlock(sender, txGovVote.ValidatorPubKey) OR
-                (proposal.Category AND proposal.Votes['Yes']/proposal.InitTotalVotingPower >= 2/3) then
+                (proposal.Votes['Yes']/proposal.InitTotalVotingPower >= 2/3) then

                 // Throws if
                 // Vote has not started OR if
                 // Vote had ended OR if
                 // sender bonded Atoms to ValidatorPubKey after start of vote OR if
                 // sender unbonded Atoms from ValidatorPubKey after start of vote OR if
-                // proposal is urgent and special condition is met, i.e. proposal is accepted and closed
+                // special condition is met, i.e. proposal is accepted and closed

               throw